Instructions

 </script>

-In general, it's ok to change the values of these variables between calls to the library; for example you can do ASCII and UniCode hashes on the same page.
+In general, it's ok to change the values of these variables between calls to the library; for example you can do ASCII and Unicode hashes on the same page.
 However, you can't change chrsz and then re-use data returned by a str_* function.

 Binary string output